BI 754111: a lymphocyte-activation gene 3 targeting monoclonal antibody

 APC, antigen-presenting cell; LAG-3, lymphocyte activation gene-3, PD-1, programmed cell death 1; PD-L1, programmed cell death ligand 1; TCR, T cell receptor

-BI 754111 is currently being investigated in combination with the PD-1 inhibitor BI 754091 in three Phase I studies involving patients with solid tumours3,4 non-small cell lung cancer (NSCLC) and head and neck squamous cell carcinomas (HNSCC),5 and in one Phase II trial involving patients with solid tumours.6
+BI 754111 is currently being investigated in combination with the PD-1 inhibitor BI 754091 in patients with solid tumours,3─5 non-small cell lung cancer (NSCLC) and head and neck squamous cell carcinomas (HNSCC).6 BI 754111 is also being investigated in combination with both BI 754091 and BI 907828 in patients with solid tumours.7

 NSCLC and HNSCC